Cracksman (horse)

-Cracksman (foaled 9 April 2014) is a British Thoroughbred racehorse.
-He showed promise when winning his only race as a two-year-old in 2016 before developing into a top-class middle distance performer in the following year.
-As a three-year-old he won the Investec Derby Trial before running third when favourite for the 2017 Epsom Derby.
+Cracksman (foaled 9 April 2014) is a British Thoroughbred racehorse and sire.
+He won his only race as a two-year-old in 2016 before developing into a top-class middle distance performer in the following year.
+As a three-year-old Cracksman won the Investec Derby Trial before running third when favourite for the 2017 Epsom Derby.
 The horse then finished runner-up in the Irish Derby.
 He went on to win the Great Voltigeur Stakes and Prix Niel, before recording an emphatic success in the Champion Stakes.
 He ended the year as the top-rated three-year-old in the world.
 In 2018, he won the Prix Ganay and the Coronation Cup before taking a second Champion Stakes.

+A son of Frankel, Cracksman is the sire of Ace Impact who won the French Derby and Prix de l'Arc de Triomphe in 2023.

 Background

-Cracksman is a bay colt bred in England by his owner Anthony Oppenheimer's Hascombe and Valiant Studs.
+Cracksman is a bay horse bred in England by his owner Anthony Oppenheimer's Hascombe and Valiant Studs.
 He was sent into training with John Gosden at Newmarket, Suffolk.

 Cracksman is from the first crop of foals sired by Frankel.
 His dam Rhadegunda showed good form on the track winning three races including the Listed Prix Solitude, and has had some success as a broodmare, producing the Solario Stakes winner Fantastic Moon.
 She was a granddaughter of the Oppenheimer family's 1000 Guineas winner On the House.
 Other descendants of On the House's grand-dam Courtessa have included Golden Horn, Rebecca Sharp, Habibti and the Australian champions Danewin and Octagonal.